edwinwebb/reactman/README.md

 USE
 ---

+Install via NPM

+`npm install reactman`

-Add this line to your NPM scripts
+Then add this line to your NPM scripts

 `
-"reactman" : "reactman"
+"reactman" : "reactman --config path-to-config.json"
 `

-then type at your prompt
+Finally type at your prompt to create a new component from your templates

 `
 npm run reactman